Skip to the Main Content

 Re: New beginnings

 There are many flavors of cobordism theory, and framed cobordism theory is the ‘simplest’ in a certain conceptual sense, though one of the most complicated to compute.
-So, the n-categorical description of cobordisms is simplest for framed cobordisms.
+So, the nn-categorical description of cobordisms is simplest for framed cobordisms.
 So we should study this one first, and then others.

 A bit more precisely, the spectrum for framed cobordism theory is the ‘sphere spectrum’.
-This is a cleverly defined limit of the n-fold loop space of the n-sphere as n.
-The simple nature of the n-sphere gives rise to the simplicity of the sphere spectrum.
+This is a cleverly defined limit of the nn-fold loop space of the nn-sphere as nn \to \infty.
+The simple nature of the nn-sphere gives rise to the simplicity of the sphere spectrum.

 Again, this simplicity is conceptual rather than calculational: the homotopy groups of the sphere spectrum are famously tough to compute!
 But here’s the reason for this conceptual simplicity: